nikhil10marvel/JShellUpgrader/README.md

 Find your self a nightly update website,
   A good one is - [http://nik090jsh.000webhostapp.com/night]()

- Then just enter the url of you update website,
+ Then just enter the url of your update website,
  JShell install directory and you are set!

 ImportantNote:
-            Each time when you make a nightly update Be sure note down system date and time as well as the version of the update.
+            Each time when you make a nightly update be sure note down system date and time as well as the version of the update.